 Based off the longer Bigger Story, this is a board book perfect for toddlers.
 We have read it at least once a day for over a year!
 Adeline learned her ABC’s with this book.
 It’s full of fun patterns and colors, letters corresponding to the biblical Messianic story, and makes for a great preschool book.
 Addie learned colors, shapes, letters, and theology from this book.
 It’s my go-to for baby showers.

 My other go-to baby shower book is from Catechesis Books – their Baby Believer Primer series!
-They are coming out with TWO new books this fall – Let There Be Light and From Eden to Bethlehem.
-While we wait for those, be sure to get Bible Basics – a counting primer using biblical principles.
-I am super excited for their spring 2019 launch… Holy Week!
+They just came out with two new books: Let There Be Light and From Eden to Bethlehem.
+Be sure to get those and be sure to get Bible Basics – a counting primer using biblical principles.

 Another book in the Baby Believer Primer series, this one explores the different postures of worship.
 Using bible verses referencing action (run, walk, kneel, stand, sleep) each page shows a child doing that action.
 It’s a “movement primer”.
 I own both of these and can’t wait to add the other three!